Cavalier White House approach to COVID catches up to Trump

 Several people at the event, including a U.S. senator, have since tested positive for the coronavirus.
 Trump is now ensconsed at Walter Reed Medical Center after running a fever and feeling fatigued following his early-morning revelation that he had tested positive for the virus.

-“He let the country down by disregarding the CDC, ignoring federal guidelines and acting like he was Superman,” said presidential historian David Brinkley.
+“He let the country down by disregarding the CDC, ignoring federal guidelines and acting like he was Superman,” said presidential historian Douglas Brinkley.
 “He did not just downplay the virus, he paraded around like a peacock, making fun of those who took it seriously.”

 From the pandemic’s early days, Trump, by his own admission, played down the severity of the virus.
 He repeatedly suggested it would “disappear” and for a while was pushing for the American economy to fully reopen by Easter, just a month after the pandemic fully engulfed the nation.